-A string inverter is connected to a series or “string” of solar panels and converts incoming DC power to outgoing AC power from ALL of the panels as a whole.
+A string inverter is connected to a series or “string” of solar panels.
+It converts incoming DC power to outgoing AC power from ALL connected panels as a whole.

-It is usually mounted on the wall a short distance away from your rooftop panels in a sheltered location between the solar array and your electricity meter/switchboard.
+A string converter is usually mounted on the wall a short distance away from your rooftop solar panels in a sheltered location – usually between the solar array and your electricity meter/switchboard.

-This is the most common type of solar inverter for residential and small to medium commercial systems in Australia and also the least costly.
+This is the most common type of solar inverter for residential users and small to medium commercial solar systems in Australia.
+It is also the least costly.

 For many commercial installations a series of string inverters typically will be used to cope with the higher number of panels.